walterxie/assignment-prs/README.md

 # Assignment on PRS Calculation

+Find and download one of the following GWAS summaries, which were preprocessed from raw files listed in GWAShare Center in LD Hub http://ldsc.broadinstitute.org

+The mapping file of Human populations is [human.pop.txt](human.pop.txt).
+The population code is dscribed http://www.internationalgenome.org/category/population/.

 ## Data
-Find and download one of the following GWAS summaries, which are linked from GWAShare Center in LD Hub http://ldsc.broadinstitute.org

 1. __BMI__